Location

 Major Work Item Current Year

-FY 2022: If funded, work will proceed with coordination with the City and their A/E design firms, review and approval of final plans and specifications, review of real estate requirements, and ensuring environmental compliance on phases B-H segments.
+FY 2024: If funded, work will proceed with coordination with the City and their A/E design firms, review and approval of final plans and specifications, review of real estate requirements, and ensure environmental compliance on phases D-H segments.
+The District also plans to conduct a semi-quantitative risk assessment on the Des Moines I levee at the request of the city.